The next (and largest) step is to begin the actual management of the small estate. Note: This article only covers the administration of small estates.

 State law allows the decedent’s creditors to file claims against the estate or bring a lawsuit for the Person’s unpaid debts as long as this is done by the required deadline.

 A creditor may present a claim against an estate by filing it in the Register of Wills office and serving a copy on the personal representative or filing a lawsuit.
-The general rule is that a creditor must present any claim within six months after the decedent’s death.
+The general rule is that a creditor must present any claim within 6 months after the decedent’s death.
 However, the personal representative can mail or deliver notice to creditor that creditor’s claim will be “barred” (prohibited by law) unless the creditor presents the claim within 30 days (for a small estate) from the date that notice is mailed or delivered to that creditor.
-Read the Law: Maryland Code, Estates & Trusts, Section 5-603.

-There is also a different rule for claims filed by the Maryland Department of Health and Mental Hygiene (DHMH), if the decedent received benefits from the Maryland Medical Assistance Program.
-In that case, DHMH has 6 months after publication of notice of the first appointment of a personal representative (not 6 months from the date of death.)
+There is also a different rule for claims filed by the Maryland Department of Health (MDH), if the decedent received benefits from the Maryland Medical Assistance Program.
+In that case, MDH has 6 months after publication of notice of the first appointment of a personal representative (not 6 months from the date of death).
 The personal representative can still shorten this time somewhat by mailing or delivering a notice to the Department’s Division of Medical Assistance Recoveries (now known as the Division of Recoveries & Financial Services).
 The notice must tell the Department that the claim will be barred unless the Department presents its claim within 2 months (not 30 days) from the receipt of the notice.
-Read the Law: Maryland Code, Estates & Trusts, Section 8-103(f).

 Claims that are not presented by the creditor within the required window of time described above after notice is given are considered “late” and therefore not entitled to be paid or satisfied by the estate.